 To ensure that the backed-up data is working and not corrupted, Adventus Managed Backup Services includes monitoring services too.
 This means that all of our clients’ backup jobs and systems are being monitored religiously for errors, failures, resource constraints, and exceptions.
 When the need for file recoveries arise, our clients can be at ease and trust that they are able to restore the most recently backed-up version of their files.

 Even with all the precautionary measures taken against ransomware, there may still be a chance of an attack.
 Therefore, having consistent backup can “shield” companies from ransomware attacks.
-With proper and regular backup, companies being infected by ransomware can easily restore their lost data in an unencrypted state.
+With proper and regular backup, companies that are infected by ransomware can easily restore their lost data in an unencrypted state.

 At Adventus, we understand the business needs of our clients and will provide a Fully Managed Service that best fits their requirements.
 If you’re looking to improve the cybersecurity in your company, contact us now!